gilbertgit95/kagiweb-api-core-a/README.md

 ```

 ### Custom Controllers
-You can just create you own controllers or just manage you process inside routes, its up to you.
+You can just create you own controllers, or just manage your data process inside the routes, its up to you to decide.

 ## References
 ### App Levels
 The entire application Contains 5 main levels.
 Each level accepts router objects.
-1. `Static level` - static assets such as images, and other types of files
+1. `Static level` - Pubic static assets such as images, and other types of files
-2. `Public Middleware` - middleware that will be executed before user info and access provider middleware is executed
+2. `Public Middleware` - Middleware that will be executed before access checking.
-3. `Public Routes` - Public routes will be use in express app after public middlewares but before private middlewares and routes
+3. `Public Routes` - Routes that are accessable to public
-4. `Private Middleware` -  will be executed after access provider is executed
+4. `Private Middleware` - Middleware that will be executed after access checking.
-5. `Private Routes` - the routes that will be guarded by the user info and access provider middleware.
-In short, if you want to create secured routes then put it here.
+5. `Private Routes` - This are routes that user needs access rights before being able to use.

 ### Main Object
-The processor that will set up the routes and middleware on the right levels.
+The processor that implements the app levels.
 - @kagiweb-tech/api-core-a

 ### Models
-This are mongoose models that are the bases of the core application
+Mongoose models that are the bases of the core application
-- Feature - this contains all features that will be the bases of access provider
+- **Feature** - this contains all features that will be the bases of access provider.
   - @kagiweb-tech/api-core-a/models/featureModel
-- Role - This give users access package
+- **Role** - This give users access to features.
   - @kagiweb-tech/api-core-a/models/roleModel
-- User - application user
+- **User** - application user.
   - @kagiweb-tech/api-core-a/models/userModel
-- Workspace - this will let users virtually separate some data
+- **Workspace** - this will let users virtually separate data.
   - @kagiweb-tech/api-core-a/models/workspaceModel

 ### Controllers
-Each models has one or more controllers depending on the number of sub-documents fields available
+Each models has one or more controllers.
+This are reusable data processors for the models.
-- Feature
+- **Feature**
   - @kagiweb-tech/api-core-a/controllers/featureController
-- Role
+- **Role**
   - @kagiweb-tech/api-core-a/controllers/roleController
   - @kagiweb-tech/api-core-a/controllers/roleFeatureController
-- User
+- **User**
   - @kagiweb-tech/api-core-a/controllers/userClientDeviceAccessTokenController
   - @kagiweb-tech/api-core-a/controllers/userClientDeviceController
   - @kagiweb-tech/api-core-a/controllers/userContactInfoController